helionmusic/rhinobot_heroku/README.md

 # This repo is a *non-official* version of RhinoBot ready for deployment on Heroku

 Just a quick note: ***This is not in any way official***.
 This is just a guide on how to get the bot hosted on a Heroku's free cloud service.
-There might be much better services out there but this works for me and so this repo is showing you how to go about setting it up yourself.
+There might be much better services out there but this works for me and so this repo is showing you how to go about setting it up yourself. **As this bot is modified, do not expect any support on their official Discord server.**

 The original RhinoBot is available [here](https://github.com/Just-Some-Bots/MusicBot).